Flowchart: what is it and why it is important in a project

 Why use a project management process flowchart?

-The purpose of any flowchart is to help to visualize the required steps, which is especially useful when managing a project.
+The purpose of any flowchart is to help to visualize the required steps, which is especially useful when managing business processes and projects.

 Each diagram includes actions, who is responsible for executing those actions and the inputs and outputs for each step.

-Furthermore, in some cases, the flowchart may also include a record of all project documents and other materials needed to perform the actions.
+Furthermore, in some cases, the flowcharts may also include a record of all project documents and other materials needed to perform the actions.

 L’obiettivo del diagramma di flusso è la chiarezza e la trasparenza.